 North Carolina Public Adjuster Bond

-Know the how-to of this surety bond today!
+Be aware of the how-to’s of this surety bond today!

 What is a Public Adjuster Bond?

 As part of the licensure requirement for all public adjusters, a surety bond will serve as a guarantee to the North Carolina Department of Insurance that the bonded licensee will perform the following duties in accordance with the applicable laws: